Amal31497/Project-2/README.md

 - After signing up as a Foodie the user can search for Chefs nearby them based on their zip code and look through the provided menus to place some orders.

-- When after the purchases are made the local Chef will prepare the given dishes and then deliver them to the user at their home (following all safety procedures and precautions).
+- When the purchases are made the local Chef will then prepare the given dishes and so they can deliver them to the user at their home (following all safety procedures and precautions).

 ### Main-Application